 Historically, pandemics only end when a virus is contained or everyone on the planet has been exposed.
 It is very unlikely that COVID-19 can be contained.
 The potential end to the COVID-19 Pandemic will be exposure to the entire global population.
 Exposure will occur in one of four ways:

 The vaccination option was not a viable one during the 1918 Spanish Flu and as a result, COVID-19 should not have near the impact of the 1918 Spanish Flu.
 That is, as long as society and businesses accept and apply what has been learned from previous pandemics.

 How can businesses continue to prepare for a pandemic event?
 Pandemic Planning is an extension of Business Continuity Planning.
 Essential Business Continuity Planning elements:

-The organizations that take a proactive approach to planning for a pandemic will not only be doing the right thing but will also have a distinct competitive advantage in the marketplace.
-Organization that choose to not plan will have significant impact, lose long-term customers and potentially not survive the long-term impact of the event.
+The organizations that take a proactive approach to plan for a pandemic will not only be doing the right thing but will also have a distinct competitive advantage in the marketplace.
+Organizations that choose to not plan will have a significant impact, lose long-term customers and potentially not survive the long-term impact of the event.